Frequently Asked Questions & Answers about COVID-19

 Q: Should I wear a facemask?

 A: CDC recommends the use of cloth face coverings to help reduce the spread of COVID-19.
 People who are infected can spread the virus before they develop symptoms or in the absence of symptoms.
 Wearing a cloth face covering or face mask may help prevent the spread of the virus by people are infected and do not know it.

 Q: Should I go to my house of worship?

 A: Online, call-in, or drive-in worship services are still the safest option.
 However, faith communities can hold in-person services.
 Face masks or cloth face coverings are strongly encouraged.

-Please do not go to church if you are not feeling well, have a fever, or have had direct contact with someone who has COVID-19.
+Please do not go to church if you are not feeling well, have a fever, or if you are unvaccinated and you’ve had direct contact with someone who has COVID-19.